 Overview

 Our group’s interest in cardio-oncology and cardio-immunology came about after we defined new cardiovascular clinical syndromes associated with immune checkpoint inhibitors (ICI) including ICI-associated myocarditis and other complications.
 We have utilized our expertise as myocyte and mouse biologist to generate several pre-clinical models of ICI-associated myocarditis.
-These models suggest a fundamental role for immune checkpoints (e.g., CTLA-4 and PD-1) in cardiovascular homeostasis.
+These models suggest a fundamental role for immune checkpoints (e.g., CTLA-4, PD-1, and LAG-3) in cardiovascular homeostasis.
 Using novel single-cell platforms and spatial transcriptomics, we are currently elucidating specific immune populations that cause ICI-myocarditis.

 Immune Checkpoints and the Heart

 In 2016, our group identified a new clinical syndrome of myotoxicity, including myocarditis, associated with immune checkpoint inhibitors (ICI) (NEJM, PMID 27806233; Lancet, PMID 29536852; Lancet Oncol, PMID 30442497).
-We have utilized our expertise as myocyte and mouse biologists to generate pre-clinical models of ICI-myocarditis which recapitulate the clinical syndrome (Cancer Discov, PMID 33257470).
+We have utilized our expertise as myocyte and mouse biologists to generate pre-clinical models of ICI-myocarditis which recapitulate the clinical syndrome (Cancer Discovery, PMID 33257470).
 Using novel single-cell platforms and spatial transcriptomics, we are currently elucidating specific immunologic and antigenic drivers of ICI-myocarditis (Nature, PMID 36385524; Circulation, PMID 37746718).
-We have also identified novel cardiac protective mechanisms against inflammatory damage (Sci Transl Med, PMID 36322628) that may explain how sex affects susceptibility to inflammatory heart disease.
+We have also identified novel cardiac protective mechanisms against inflammatory damage (Science Translational Medicine, PMID 36322628) that may explain how sex hormones affect susceptibility to myocarditis.
 We believe we have uncovered a fundamental and previously unappreciated role for immune checkpoints (e.g., CTLA-4, PD-1, LAG-3) in the heart which may have relevance to other cardiac diseases.
 Current projects in the lab address and extend this concept.

 Axelrod et al. 2022, Nature (PMID 36385524)